PhD Student Openings

 Qualified applicants will have a solid CS background under their belts, with a strong set of programming skills and particular strength in systems.
 I expect you will have at least a basic understanding of algorithms, data structures, computer organization and architecture, operating systems, and compilers.
 Particularly well-suited candidates will have experience with parallel programming and will have had experience working in substantial code bases, such as OSes, compilers, VMMs, emulators, or the like.

-Why come to Illinois Tech and Chicago?
+Why come to Oregon State and Corvallis?